gmagill/FRN-Raspberry-Pi-GPIO/README.md

 =====================

 This is a port of the Client.pm file from Froller.
-It uses the source from https://code.google.com/p/linux-frn-client/ and has been modified to use GPIO in addition to the USB COM-Keyer.
+It uses the source from https://code.google.com/p/linux-frn-client/ and has been modified to use GPIO pins on the Raspberry-Pi instead of the USB COM-Keyer.

 It uses GPIO pin 11 by default but this can be modified in the setPTT.sh file enclosed.